-3.1 ProbLog
+3.1.
+ProbLog

-ProbLog (Raedt et al. 2007) (Probabilistic Prolog) is a probabilistic logic programming language building on Prolog and Sato's distribution semantics (Sato 1995), in which facts can be annotated with the probability that they hold.
-Although ProbLog is not the only implementation of distribution semantics, e. g.
-(Fuhr 2000; Dalvi and Suciu 2007), for the purpose of this paper we will focus on it as an example.
+ProbLog [11] (Probabilistic Prolog) is a probabilistic logic programming language building on Prolog and Sato's distribution semantics [55], in which facts can be annotated with the probability that they hold.
+Although ProbLog is not the only implementation of distribution semantics, e.g. [21, 9], for the purpose of this paper we will focus on it as an example.